Mutalenic/space_travelers_hub/README.md

 # Space Traveler's Hub

-In this project we created a basic structure for Rockets - Setup
+In this project we fetched data form the rockets the Rockets endpoint API.

 ## Built With